Advanced prostate cancer-What should I know?

 Being diagnosed with metastatic prostate cancer is rather rare these days due to screening tests and the PSA test.
 Large, published studies have shown that if you start hormone therapy as soon as metastases are detected, survival is significantly prolonged.
-Also, the addition of a new generation hormone therapy, for example, abiraterone (Zytiga), enzalutamide (Xtandy), apalutamide (Elreada) or and darolutamide (Nubeqa) - can be given in the presence of metastases, whether you are resistant or sensitive to your standard hormone therapy.
+Also, the addition of a new generation hormone therapy, for example, abiraterone (Zytiga), enzalutamide (Xtandy), apalutamide (Elreada) - can be given in the presence of metastases, whether you are resistant or sensitive to your standard hormone therapy.
 This makes it possible to «hit hard» cancer at the beginning and thus keep it in remission as long as possible.
 Furthermore, next-generation hormone therapy can be prescribed before or after chemotherapy.

 - Have I exhausted my treatment options if I no longer respond to hormone therapy?

 Hormone therapy - standard or new generation - can keep your cancer under control for several years.
 If your cancer develops resistance to these classes of drugs, you could be treated with chemotherapy, radium-223, or through a research protocol, if there is one of course.
 One thing is certain: your treatment will aim to prolong your life, slow the progression of your cancer, relieve your symptoms if you have any, and improve your quality of life.

 - Your cancer is stubborn and continues to grow?
 The importance of advances in research